diogobgomes/Porto/README.md

-# Porto
+# Porto - DEPRECATED
+Development moved over to [PatroclusOS](https://github.com/diogobgomes/PatroclusOS)

-A small, for the fun of it, operating system
+First try at a small, for the fun of it, operating system